Online gaming is the world’s favorite form of entertainment and its rising popularity is opening doors on a variety of fronts.

 Gaming isn’t a novel concept for a country like India.
 The affinity for gaming amongst Indians can be traced all the way back to the ’90s, when hand-held gaming consoles and 8-bit games like Mario and Contra were all the rage.
 Unfortunately, this craze dwindled a little bit at the beginning of the new millennium as the next generation of gaming consoles were met with dismal results in the country due to their expensive rates and overall inaccessibility.

-Fast forward to 2020, and the gaming industry has found a new life in the country due to the pervasiveness of mobile technology.
+Gaming industry has found a new life in the country due to the pervasiveness of mobile technology.
 Indian gamers can now satiate their thirst for digital thrills with a slew of games that can be easily downloaded on an Android or iOS device.
 Online gaming is divided into three categories: real money games, casual games, and e-sports.
 With gamers in India showing interest in all three categories, India's gaming industry is now the world's fastest rising.
 So far, the top-performing online games have been rummy and poker.
-There were 357 million gamers in the country in 2019, and that number is constantly growing.
-When other companies closed due to the pandemic, the gaming industry saw a surge of new users, with more anticipated in 2021.
+The gaming juggernaut has begun, with the number of online players rising from about 300 million in 2019 to 433 million in FY20-21.

 A variety of genres have found a die-hard fan-base in the country, especially the fantasy sports genre.
 Companies like Dream 11, MPL, HalaPlay, and more, have capitalized on the cricket frenzy consuming the country to create fantasy sports platforms that have arguably become vital backbones of India’s economy.
 The gaming industry in the country was worth 90 billion INR in the year 2020.
 This is a colossal leap from where the industry stood just a few years ago.